 Quarterly Fund Update

-A quarterly update from your investment scheme provider about how the funds have performed.
-The update is available on your provider's website and on the Sorted's Smart Investor tool.
+A quarterly (or, for a restricted KiwiSaver scheme, annual) update from your KiwiSaver scheme provider about how the funds have performed.
+The update is available on your provider's website and on Sorted's Smart Investor tool.

 SIPO